Sick with Love

-"Sick with Love" is the debut solo single by Australian singer and songwriter Robyn Loau.
-The song was released in September 1997 as the lead single from Loau's debut studio album, Malaria: The Lost Album (2008).
-It peaked at number 21 on the Australian ARIA Singles Chart and polled at number 71 on the Triple J Hottest 100, 1997 countdown.
+"Sick with Love" is a song by Australian singer and songwriter Robyn Loau.
+The song was released as her debut solo single in September 1997, serving as the lead single from her debut studio album, Malaria: The Lost Album, which was not released until 2009 due to Polydor Records replacing their staff shortly before the album's planned launch in 1998.
+"Sick with Love" peaked at number 21 on the Australian ARIA Singles Chart and polled at number 71 on the Triple J Hottest 100, 1997 countdown.